 SEAL OFF ACCESS DOORS, AIR VENTS AND CRACKS – Winter winds whistling through overlooked openings can quickly freeze exposed water pipes.
 Just don’t plug air vents your furnace or water heater need for proper ventilation.

-FIND THE MASTER SHUTOFF – In case of a leak, everyone in the family needs to know where it is and what it does.
+FIND THE MASTER SHUTOFF-often called a CUSTOMER SHUT OFF VALVE (CSOV) – In case of a leak, everyone in the family needs to know where it is and what it does.
 It’s usually where the water line comes into your house from the street.

-WINTERIZE A VACANT HOME – Before vacating your home for the winter be sure to shut off water to your house using the master shutoff or customer shut off valve.
+WINTERIZE A VACANT HOME – Before vacating your home for the winter be sure to shut off water to your house using the master shutoff (CSOV).
 Then open and drain ALL household and irrigation lines.
 Any trapped water can freeze causing pipes to expand and break.
 Once all the lines have been drained it is important to close all household and irrigation lines again before leaving your home.

 Keep in mind that maintaining low heat in your home does not ensure your pipes will not freeze.
 This is especially true if you are not a permanent resident.
 However, taking the precautions mentioned above before the cold weather sets in could save you the headaches and expense of frozen or broken pipes this winter.